 Prime Minister Narendra Modi’s statement on the horrific crimes against women in Manipur, which came to national attention with the surfacing of a viral video in which a mob is shown stripping two women naked and molesting them, seems genuine.

 But his statement has been widely criticised for being too little, too late, or even an exercise in whataboutery.

-He (20 July): “The incident of Manipur which has come to the fore is shameful for any civilisation.
+He said yesterday (20 July): “The incident of Manipur which has come to the fore is shameful for any civilisation.
 The country is shamed.
 I appeal to all chief ministers to strengthen laws to take stringent action against crime, especially against women.
 The incident might be from Rajasthan, Chhattisgarh or Manipur, the culprit should not go scot-free in any corner of the country,”

 Critics are asking whether the Prime Minister was right to keep quiet on the Manipur violence, which has been going on for more than two-and-a-half months, and whether he was right to lump incidents in Rajasthan or Chhattisgarh along with Manipur.